brightway-lca/brightway-live/README.md

 ### Setup Python Environment

+> [!NOTE]
+> To add content (Jupyter Notebooks, Python files, etc.) to the site, no further setup is required.
+However, if you want to build the site locally, you need to set up a Python environment.

 Set up a Python virtual environment that allows you to build the JupyterLite hub locally.
 A [Conda environment file](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) is provided [for convenient setup](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
 The file is located at [``./build-environment.yml``](./build-environment.yml).
 Install the environment `build-env` by running from the repository root directory:

 ```bash
 conda env create -f 'build-environment.yml'
 ```

+### Adding Content to the JupiterLite Environment

+Jupyter Notebook, Python files, etc. can be added to the JupyterLite environment by adding them to the `content` directory.
 ### Building the JupyterLite Environment

 You can build the site by pushing to the `main` branch.
 The GitHub Actions workflow [`deploy.yml`](.github/workflows/deploy.yml) will build the site and publish it.